Advanced Study Program

 - And the ability to thrive in a rigorous academic environment

 International students must have TOEFL, TOEICS, or IELTS test scores from the past two years to apply.
-Strong candidates will score 100 or better on the internet-based TOEFL, 233 or better on the computer-based TOEFL, or 7.5 or better on the IELTS (International English Language Test).
+Strong candidates will score 100 or better on the internet-based TOEFL, 600 or better on the paper-based TOEFL, or 7.5 or better on the IELTS (International English Language Test).

 Application decisions are generally made within eight weeks of the deadline.
 The Advanced Study Program does not accept students for the summer.

 Most Common Questions